 - The exact cause is unclear.
 However, there is some evidence of a family/whānau tendency to nervousness and a link with major life events and stresses.

-- If you think it possible that you or someone you care about has panic disorder, check with your family doctor who may refer them to a psychiatrist or psychologist.
+- If you think it possible that you or someone you care about has panic disorder, see your family doctor who may refer you to a psychiatrist or psychologist.

 - trembling or shaking

 - sensations of shortness of breath or smothering

 - nausea or abdominal distress